asmodianx/piwall/ReadMe.md

 * fix firewall logging currently not displaying blocks to syslog.

 Notes from initial testing:
-* Changes:
+Changes:
-** new dhcpcd and the old /etc/network/interface is broken, ** bridge-firewall mode and working across vlans support needs to be added via kernel module.
+* new dhcpcd and the old /etc/network/interface is broken,
+* bridge-firewall mode and working across vlans support needs to be added via kernel module.
+* I calculated the download on my local network from a NAS server over SMB was roughly the same with or without the bridgefirewall though this was before the kernel bridge firewall mod was added.